Heart valve surgery and care

 Your actual procedure will vary according to whether you need open or minimally invasive surgery.
 Your consultant will discuss all this with you in detail beforehand.

-You can expect to stay in hospital for anything from a few days to a week after your procedure, depending on your specific condition and the type of surgery you’re having.
+You can expect to stay in hospital for anything from a few days to a week after your procedure.
+Your recovery time at home will depend on your specific condition and the type of surgery you’re having.

-You may be able to return to work a few weeks after your surgery, but this will depend on the type of job you have – whether your job involves manual or strenuous activity for example.
-Your consultant will let you know when you can get back to your usual routine.
+You may be able to return to work a few weeks after your surgery, but this will depend on whether you’ve had heart valve replacement surgery or a heart valve repair and whether it was open surgery or a minimally invasive procedure.
+The type of job you have and whether it involves manual or strenuous activity also matters.
+Your consultant will let you know about your own situation and tell you when you can safely get back to your usual routine.

 Patient stories